-All dirty linens, including towels, and smocks are placed in a closed container and not used again until properly laundered either by a commercial laundering service or a laundering process which includes immersion in water of at least 160° F for at least 25 minutes.
-Do not shake dirty laundry.
-Store all clean linens in a clean covered place.
-Ensure workers who handle dirty linens or laundry wear gloves.
-Doors are left open, where possible, if they do not open and close automatically.
-The entire facility, including product display areas, are cleaned and disinfected at least daily.
-Floors are vacuumed when possible, instead of sweeping or other methods to prevent dispersing of pathogens into the air.
-All "test" products have been removed and discarded.
-To reduce the number of touchpoints, remove the nail polish displays.
+- All dirty linens, including towels, and smocks are placed in a closed container and not used again until properly laundered either by a commercial laundering service or a laundering process which includes immersion in water of at least 160° F for at least 25 minutes.
+Do not shake dirty laundry. - General clean linens in a clean covered place.
+Ensure workers who handle dirty linens or laundry wear gloves. - Doors are left open, where possible, if they do not open and close automatically. - □ The entire facility, including product display areas, are cleaned and disinfected at least daily. - □ Floors are vacuumed when possible, instead of sweeping or other methods to prevent dispersing of pathogens into the air. - □ All "test" products have been removed and discarded. - To reduce the number of touchpoints, remove the nail polish displays.
 In the absence of a nail polish display, use a color palette, which is to be cleaned and disinfected after each client use.
-If the nail polish display is not removed, nail polishes should be cleaned and disinfected before being returned to the display.
-Restrooms and handwashing facilities are kept stocked with soap, paper towels and toilet paper and sanitized regularly using EPA approved disinfectants.
-Restrooms are free of any unnecessary products such as candles or other supplies.
-Hands-free equipment is installed wherever feasible (including restrooms) to reduce risk of contamination.
-Cashless transactions are strongly encouraged.
+If the nail polish display is not removed, nail polishes should be cleaned and disinfected before being returned to the display. - Restrooms and handwashing facilities are kept stocked with soap, paper towels and toilet paper and sanitized regularly using EPA approved disinfectants. - D Restrooms are free of any unnecessary products such as candles or other supplies. - □ Hands-free equipment is installed wherever feasible (including restrooms) to reduce risk of contamination. - Cashless transactions are strongly encouraged.
 If reasonable, customers are enabled to swipe their own credit/debit cards, and card readers are sanitized between each guest use.
-If electronic or card payment is not possible, customers pay with exact cash payment or check.
-Optional - Describe other measures to promote infection control: A plastic partition between worker and client with ample space cut out where hands or feet can be slid underneath to conduct the manicure or pedicure has been provided, when feasible.
-Only one manicurist works at each station with one service being provided at one time.
-Clients are instructed that they must wear cloth face coverings during the entirety of the service.
-Consider upgrading existing ventilation to include nail tables with local exhaust ventilation.
-Respirators are used by workers when ventilation is insufficient to reduce exposure below permissible exposure limits established in CCR Title 8 Section 5155.
-In cases of chemical exposure, only elastomeric respirators with the correct chemical cartridge combined with a particular filter are appropriate for use. disinfected with an EPA-registered liquid disinfectant that is labeled as a bactericide, fungicide and virucide.
+If electronic or card payment is not possible, customers pay with exact cash payment or check. - Optional Describe other measures to promote infection control: - A plastic partition between worker and client with ample space cut out where hands or feet can be slid underneath to conduct the manicure or pedicure has been provided, when feasible. - Only one manicurist works at each station with one service being provided at one time. - Clients are instructed that they must wear cloth face coverings during the entirety of the service. - Consider upgrading existing ventilation to include nail tables with local exhaust ventilation. - □ Respirators are used by workers when ventilation is insufficient to reduce exposure below permissible exposure limits established in CCR Title 8 Section 5155.
+In cases of chemical exposure, only elastomeric respirators with the correct chemical cartridge combined with a particular filter are appropriate for use. - Pedicures done outside shall be limited to portable tubs/bowls and must be cleaned and disinfected with an EPA-registered liquid disinfectant that is labeled as a bactericide, fungicide and virucide.
 Refer to manufacturer's instruction on mixture.
-The disinfection should occur inside the nail salon and not in the temporary outdoor setting. u disinfected between customers according to the California Board of Barbering and Cosmetology guidelines.
-If fans, such as podestal fans or hard, mounted fans, are used in the cutside salen, stops have been J If fans, such as pedestal fans or hard-mounted fans, are used in the outside salon, steps have been taken to minimize air from fans blowing directly from one person toward another.
+The disinfection should occur inside the nail salon and not in the temporary outdoor setting. - Disposable supplies are used whenever possible.
+Any non-disposable supplies must be fully disinfected between customers according to the California Board of Barbering and Cosmetology guidelines. - □ If fans, such as pedestal fans or hard-mounted fans, are used in the outside salon, steps have been taken to minimize air from fans blowing directly from one person toward another.
 If fans are disabled or removed, monitor possible heat hazards and take steps to mitigate them.